-Estimates of spawning biomass in Shelikof Strait based on egg production methods were included in the assessment model.
+Estimates of spawning biomass in Shelikof Strait based on egg production methods were produced during 1981-92 (Table 1.7).
 A complete description of the estimation process is given in Picquelle and Megrey (1993).
-The estimates of spawning biomass in Shelikof Strait show a pattern similar to the acoustic survey (Table 1.7).
 The annual egg production spawning biomass estimate for 1981 is questionable because of sampling deficiencies during the egg surveys for that year (Kendall and Picquelle 1990).
-Coefficients of variation (CV) associated with these estimates were included in the assessment model.
-Egg production estimates were discontinued because the Shelikof Strait acoustic survey provided similar information.
+Egg production estimates were discontinued in 1992 because the Shelikof Strait acoustic survey provided similar information.
+The egg production estimates are not used in the assessment model because the surveys are no longer being conducted, and the acoustic surveys in Shelikof Strait show a similar trend over the period when both were conducted.